alxshelepenok/lumen/content/posts/hosting-static-webflow-sites-on-fleek-no-cms.md

 **What build settings do you need?**

-For this custom deployment we’re making with Webflow we need to input a **docker image** with the valid Python version used for the script (currently python:3.8-alpine), the **build command** that executes the Python script (python build.py) and the **publish directory** we set (dist).
+For this custom deployment we’re making with Webflow we need to input a **docker image** with the valid Python version used for the script (currently python:3.8-alpine), the **build command** that executes the Python script during build (python build.py) and the **publish directory** we set (dist).

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/build%20settings.png)

-Hit deploy, and the script will work its magic on the Webflow export in the src folder on your repository.
-You can see in the logs as each page is transformed (you can see if you missed any there).
+Hit deploy, and the script you configured in your repo will work its magic on the Webflow export in the src folder.
+You can see in the logs as each page is transformed (and see if you missed configuring any of them).

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog Inline/logs.png)